-Meet our experience Medical Professionalism team at RCSI who are ready to work with you.
+Meet our experienced Medical Professionalism team at RCSI who are ready to work with you.

 Professor Denis Harkin was appointed Chair of Medical Professionalism at RCSI in November 2020.
 Professor Harkin joins RCSI from the Belfast Health and Social Care Trust, where he was Clinical Lead for Vascular Surgery and Assistant Medical Director.

 Graduating from Queen’s University Belfast, gaining Fellowship of Royal College of Surgeons in Edinburgh (FRCSEd) and Ireland (FRCSI), and placing first in European Board Exams, he was awarded RCSI Travelling Fellow to train at the Toronto General Hospital, University of Toronto, and Stanford Medical Centre.
 His Doctoral research, funded by The Wellcome Trust, established the seminal link between ischaemia-reperfusion, systemic inflammatory response syndrome (SIRS) and remote organ injury.

 As Senior Lecturer in Surgery and Consultant Vascular Surgeon at Queen’s University Belfast and Royal Victoria Hospital Belfast, he has developed an international reputation in research and practice in vascular trauma and complex endovascular aneurysm care.
 A founding member of the Specialty Advisory Committee for Vascular Surgery, and elected Council of the Vascular Society, he has contributed in UK and Ireland to Curriculum, Training Programmes and Workforce Planning.
 He is an Examiner for Intercollegiate FRCS Vascular and European Board of Vascular Surgery.
 He was appointed Assistant Medical Director at Belfast HSC Trust, in 2015.